A 'fat hyperplane section' weak Lefschetz (in arbitrary characteristic), and Barth-type theorems: Our 'fat hyperplane section' weak Lefschetz-type theorem

 Certainly, this 'regular' version of our main result immediately implies the corresponding versions of Corollary \ref{cpro} and of Theorem \ref{tbarth} below.

 \item The only restriction on $U$ that we actually applied in the proof above is the restriction on its 'perverse' cohomological amplitude (note: the bound on the cohomological amplitude of $u_!$ from below is equivalent to the bound on the cohomological amplitude of $u_*$ from above by Verdier duality).
-In particular, one can consider a $U$ such that there exists an affine bundle $p:U'\to U$ such that $U'$ is also affine (indeed, then we have $p_*p^*\cong 1_{\ds(U)}$) Therefore the proof of Theorem 7.1.1 in \cite{lazar} yields: one can take for $U$ the complement of the zero locus of a section of an ample vector bundle (or rank $b$) over a projective $P$ (since we do not have to demand the transition maps of the corresponding bundle to be affine).
+In particular, one can consider a $U$ such that there exists an affine bundle $p:U'\to U$ for which $U'$ is affine (indeed, then we have that $p_*p^*\cong 1_{\ds(U)}$).
+Therefore the proof of Theorem 7.1.1 in \cite{lazar} yields the following: one can take for $U$ the complement of the zero locus of a section of an ample vector bundle (or rank $b$) over a projective $P$ (since we do not have to demand the transition maps of the corresponding bundle to be affine).

 Thus one can prove a certain extension of the Sommese's theorem; this result also implies the corresponding analogue of Corollary \ref{cpro} below.
 The latter statement seems to be quite new even in the case $K=\com$.